Your Writing Program Application

 Credentials and Experience

-Applicants are expected to have some familiarity with writing in their chosen concentration before beginning graduate-level courses, although they need not be published or professional writers.
+As an applicant, you are expected to have some familiarity with writing in your chosen area of concentration before beginning graduate-level courses, although you need not be a published or professional writer.
 Fiction students should have read in their area of interest and explored their writing voice.
 Nonfiction applicants should have read in their field and been exposed to some journalistic fundamentals.
 Applicants without such familiarity might need to take introductory courses elsewhere, or, depending on their development as writers, they might receive permission to take a core course in the program as a provisional student.
 (See Admission Status below.)